 The "special equalisation scheme" applies to just four per cent of all industrial companies.
 All other companies pay the full EEG surcharge.
 Overall, the business community bears the bulk of the costs caused by funding for renewables under the Renewable Energy Sources Act: in 2016, industry, commerce, trade, services, transport and agriculture shouldered approx. 64 per cent of the costs of the EEG surcharge.
 Private households contributed approx. 36 per cent.

-The electricity price depends on many factors, e.g. the world market prices for coal, oil and gas, the carbon prices on the emissions trading market, and the costs of the electricity grid.
-The EEG surcharge to fund clean electricity only accounts for 22 per cent of the electricity price (status: 2016).
+It is not yet clear how electricity prices will develop in the future.
+This largely depends on the whole-sale electricity price level which is determined by many factors, e.g. the world market prices for coal, oil and gas, the carbon prices on the emissions trading market, and the costs of the electricity grid.
+The EEG surcharge to fund clean electricity only accounts for 24 per cent of the electricity price (status: 2017).

 By switching the system to auctions, the 2017 Renewable Energy Sources Act is helping to make the funding for new installations cheaper.
-This will stabilise the EEG surcharge, but not reduce it.
-This is because the funding for all the existing installations has been agreed for a 20-year period, and this cannot be altered.
+This further helps to stabilise the EEG surcharge and electricity prices.
+It ensures that clean electricity is affordable to everyone and that the energy reforms are a success, also in economic terms.

 If, for example, an onshore or offshore wind farm generates more electricity than the grids can absorb, this wind farm needs to be switched off for a short period.